The Crowning Touch: Critical reception

+The Monthly Film Bulletin wrote: "This quartet of magazine stories is smoothly linked by a generally amusing and entertaining script, while the production's acting and technical qualities are passably good."

 Allmovie called the film "a serviceable British shaggy-dog story, graced by the presence of such top talents as Greta Gynt, Griffith Jones, Sydney Tafler, Dermot Walsh and Irene Handl."

+In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "average", writing: "passes the time agreeably; nothing special."

-TV Guide called it an "okay English comedy...A number of distinguished performers lift this one above the average."
+TV Guide called it an "okay English comedy ...
+A number of distinguished performers lift this one above the average."